Robert N. Heintzelman Eminent Scholar Endowed Chair

 Lambie, G. W., Stickl Haugen, J., & Tabet, S. M. (2022).
 Development and initial validation of the Multidimensional Dispositional Greed Assessment (MDGA) with adults.
 Cogent Psychology, 9(1), DOI

-Lambie, G. W., Frawley, C., Stickl Haugen, J., & Haile, G. M. (in preparation for submission).
-A predictability investigation of college students’ level of dispositional greed and their grit and narcissism scores.
+Lambie, G. W., Frawley, C., Stickl Haugen, J., & Haile, G. M. (in review).
+College students’ level of dispositional greed and their grit and narcissism scores: A predictability study.
+Current Psychology.

 Lambie, G. W., Haile, G., Tabet, S., & Stickl Haugen, J. (in progress).
 The relationship between college students’ levels of substance use and their grit, greed, and perceived stress scores.